-Miss Lydia joins us as a graduate of SUNY Cortland where she earned a degree in Education and is pursuing her graduate studies in early childhood education.
-She strives to promote social emotional and physical development of children, and excels in the creation and application of STEM projects and child-centered, multi-sensory instruction through play.
-Miss Lydia focuses on hands on and personalized learning with children based on a child's personality and interests, and develops classroom curriculums emphasizing multi-modality education and learning through play.
+Miss Meg joins us as a graduate of SUNY Plattsburgh where she studied early childhood education and Psychology.
+She strives to promote social emotional and physical development of children and excels in the creation and application of STEM projects and child-centered, multi-sensory instruction through play.
+Miss Meg focuses on hands on and personalized learning with children based on a child's personality and interests and develops classroom curriculums emphasizing multi-modality education and learning through play.

 Monica Isenovski, MS, CCC/SLP- Speech Language Pathologist

 Amy Ripchik, MS, OTR/L- Occupational Therapist

 Kim Patterson, MS, OTR/L- Occupational Therapist